aws-solutions/digital-evidence-archive-on-aws/README.md

 ```
 git push origin somebranchname
 ```

+Go to the branch in GitHub, and Press Submit Pull Request

+Assign a reviewer, and ensure Checks Pass

 ### One Time Package Installs
 - Enable pnpm commands (needed for local CDK bundling)